Monday, July 6, 2015

 10:30 pm Deadlok, Live Band-John Litscher Pavilion, No Cover Charge

-Touring throughout Wisconsin and Northern Illinois, Deadlok’s high energy performance features the music of various rock genres from the late 60's to the present time.
-Our show will get you dancing or fist pumping to favorites from your past.
+Touring throughout Wisconsin and Northern Illinois, Deadlok’s high energy performance features the music of various rock genres from the late-60's to the present time.
+Their show will have you either dancing or fist pumping to favorites from your past.

 Sunday, July 12, 2015

 Noon Mississippi Valley Dutchman Polka Band-John Litscher Pavilion, No Cover Charge